 4. Accountability

-The Capsule Manufacturing Supervisor is accountable for ensuring that uniform gelatin shell thickness is maintained throughout the production process.
-The QA Manager is responsible for ensuring compliance with this SOP and reviewing the inspection results.
+The Capsule Manufacturing Supervisor is responsible for ensuring the validation of the continuous manufacturing process.
+The QA Manager is responsible for reviewing and approving the validation results, ensuring compliance with GMP and regulatory standards.

 5. Procedure